-The GAD has an independent position within LeasePlan.
-To provide for the independence of the Group Audit Department, the SVP Audit reports to the Chief Executive Officer (CEO).
-Major audit findings and audit issues are being discussed with the complete Managing Board quarterly.
-The SVP Audit participates in all Audit Committee meetings and in addition, the SVP Audit will have at least bi-annually (and if necessary on an ad hoc basis) a meeting with the Chair of the Audit Committee.
+GA has an independent position within LeasePlan.
+To provide for the independence of Group Audit, the SVP Audit reports to the Chief Executive Officer (CEO).
+Major audit findings are being discussed with the complete ExCo quarterly.
+The SVP Audit participates in all Audit Committee meetings and in addition, the SVP Audit will have at least bi-annually (and if necessary on an ad hoc basis) a private meeting with the Chair of the Audit Committee.